CC0 Public Domain

 5. Listen to their views

-Older children and teens: ‘By this age, they will most likely be getting information from their own sources, some of which will be unreliable or biased.
-Listen to their views and encourage them to question what they are reading or hearing.’
+Older children and teens will most likely be getting information from their own sources, some of which will be unreliable or biased.
+Listen to their views and encourage them to question what they are reading or hearing.

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.